Eclypses/js-mte-helpers/ReadMe.md

 }
 ```

-Finally, pass your custom getter and setter functions into the initialization options.
+Finally, pass your custom getter and setter functions into the initialization options object.

 ```js
 import { instantiateMteWasm } from "mte-helpers";